proofscape/pise/req/README.md

 as well (for those of the package's dependencies that you _do_ want).

 If the change is made in a `.in` file, you then need to recompile the `.txt` files.
-From this directory, just do:
+From this directory (with active virtual environment), just do:

 ```shell
 ./compile.sh